My church, St. Thomas the Apostle,

 The Catholic Mass

 People observing Catholic ceremonies for the first time may find the whole experience a bit confusing.
 Catholics go to church to pray, to hear Scripture being read, and to participate in sacraments, traditional ceremonies believed to be necessary or helpful to salvation.
 Chief among these is the Eucharist, called "The Lord's Supper" by some other Christians.
 It is a commemoration of the Last Supper famously portrayed by Leonardo da Vinci and recorded in the New Testament of the Bible.
 It is also an opportunity for the faithful to participate in their own time in Christ's one, single, historical redemptive death on the Cross.
-Catholics believe that the bread and wine become the real body and blood, soul and divinity, the actual living person, of Jesus Christ, the Son of God, by which he fulfills the promise to be "with you alway, even unto the end of the world."
+Catholics believe that the bread and wine become the real body and blood, soul and divinity, the actual living person, of Jesus Christ, the Son of God, by which he fulfills the promise to be "with you always, even unto the end of the world."
 Matthew 28:20

 KJV Scriptural Bases for the Catholic Eucharist